 Myth #3 — The Longer You Wait, the Better Offers You Will Receive

 Over the years we have had sellers who get a great offer fairly soon after listing their house and instead of jumping on it before it disappears, they say, “Well if we got an offer like this so quickly, think of how much more we could get if we wait!”
-While this line of thinking may seem like common sense, reality is quite the opposite.
-At this point we like to tell our sellers to put themselves in the buyer’s shoes.
+While this line of thinking may seem like common sense, the reality is quite the opposite.
+At this point, we like to tell our sellers to put themselves in the buyer’s shoes.
 If you are shopping for a home and you see a home that has been on the market for three months when similar homes are selling in weeks, your first thought will likely be, “There must be something wrong with this home…”

 While it’s possible that you may get lucky and find a buyer willing to pay more later down the line, far too often we will see these sellers having to settle for a lower offer because they waited too long to move forward.
 If you get a good offer, you should almost always take it, no matter how soon after listing you receive the offer.